 Of course, no one likes the answer “it depends” to any kind of question, especially one that involves money.
-So, that’s why we’re evaluating the costs of content marketing—in its various stages—to illuminate how much it really costs, where your money is going and whether it’s an effective purchase or waste of money.
+So, that’s why we’re evaluating the costs of content marketing—in its various stages—to illuminate how much it really costs, where your money is going, and whether it’s an effective purchase or waste of money.

-Different Types of Infrastructure
+Different types of infrastructure

 In many ways, the costs of content creation depend on how you build your content marketing team.
-So let’s let’s break down the three major types of content marketing teams and talents your brand will probably employ at one point or another.
+So let’s break down the three major types of content marketing teams and talents your brand will probably employ at one point or another.

 Hiring a content manager or a small content team to work full-time for your brand makes sense, especially if you already have a marketing department.
-In-house teams can be small or large, but they usually consist of a content marketing manager, a content strategist/editorial planner, a content creator and ideally a content distributor.
+In-house teams can be small or large, but they usually consist of a content marketing manager, a content strategist/editorial planner, a content creator, and ideally a content distributor.
 It’s smart to employ an in-house framework so that you can coordinate your content marketing strategy with your other marketing efforts.
 It’s also useful to have fully dedicated content marketing staff members who can solicit the help of freelancers or a content marketing partner.
 They can also act as experts and advocates for their brand.

-Areas of Coverage
+Areas of coverage

-Without content strategy, content marketing might as well be a game of pin the tail on the donkey.
-A good content strategist(s) usually oversees every stage of the content marketing funnel; keyword and competitive research; the planning of a 12-month editorial calendar; and the data, performance and analytics of a brand’s content marketing initiatives.
-It’s a pretty important job that requires a long-term commitment (aka at least six months) so the costs for content strategy are often ongoing in a way creation or distribution may not be.
+Without a content strategy, content marketing might as well be a game of pin the tail on the donkey.
+A good content strategist usually oversees every stage of the content marketing funnel; keyword and competitive research; the planning of a 12-month editorial calendar; and the data, performance, and analytics of a brand’s content marketing initiatives.
+It’s a pretty important job that requires a long-term commitment (at least six months) so the costs for content strategy are often ongoing in a way creation or distribution may not be.

-In-house team: If there’s more than one person on the team, then there must be a content strategist.
-In the U.S., the national average yearly salary for a Content Strategist ranges from $37,000–103,000, according to PayScale.
+In-house team: if there’s more than one person on the team, then there must be a content strategist.
+In the US, the national average yearly salary for a content strategist ranges from $37,000–103,000, according to PayScale.

-Content marketing partner: Content strategy looks different from partner to partner, but a good content marketing partner will use a data-driven philosophy behind their long-term and short-term content strategies.
+Content marketing partner: content strategy looks different from partner to partner, but a good content marketing partner will use a data-driven philosophy behind their long-term and short-term content strategies.
 Content strategies can be priced anywhere between $2,500 a month to upwards of $50,000 a month on the F500 end.

 Who are you hiring to produce this content?
 Again, it’s all about variables.
 What kind of content are you creating—written, audio, visual, video?
 How long is the piece of content?
 What kind of original research and reporting is required—is it a listicle or a feature?